Verifiable Credentials Overview

 Conceptually, a bitstring status list is a sequence of bits.
 When a single bit specifies a status, such as "revoked" or "suspended", then that status is expected to be true when the bit is set and false when unset.
 One of the benefits of using a bitstring is that it is a highly compressible data format since, in the average case, large numbers of credentials will remain unrevoked.
 If compressed using run-length compression techniques such as GZIP [RFC1952] the result is a significantly smaller set of data: the default status list size is 131,072 entries, equivalent to 16 KB of single bit values and, when only a handful of verifiable credentials are revoked, GZIP compresses the bitstring down to a few hundred bytes.

-The diagram contains a horizontal series of adjacent boxes: on the left, there are 14 boxes, and on the right, 3 boxes, with these two groups connected by four dot characters.
-These groups of boxes are annotated on the right by the text '16KB'.
-All boxes are filled with a color (green) except for those in the 5th and 10th positions, that are filled with a different color (red).
-These two are labeled as 'Revoked Credentials'.
-All of these elements are annotated, underneath, by the remark 'ZLIB Compression' and '135 bytes', with a small icon representing computer data.
+This diagram shows a horizontal series of adjacent boxes: on the left, there are 14 boxes, and on the right, 3 boxes, with these two groups connected by four dot characters.
+The groups of boxes are annotated on the right by the text '16KB'.
+All boxes are filled with one color (green), except for those in the 5th and 10th positions, that are filled with a different color (red).
+These two red boxes are labeled as 'Revoked Credentials'.
+All of these elements are annotated, beneath, by the remark 'ZLIB Compression' and '135 bytes', with a small icon representing computer data.

 Figure 9 A visual depiction of the concepts outlined in this section.